 10. REMOVE ANY MASKING TAPE

-This is the final task and then your room is ready.
+As with how to paint stripes on a wall, this is the final task and then your room is ready.
 'I'd give it around an hour – generally speaking you want to remove masking tape pretty quickly once you’ve done your painting,' says Rated People painter and decorator, Alin Bonciu of A Painter Near You.
 'Don’t let it fully dry as you run the risk of peeling paint off with it.'

 WHEN PAINTING A ROOM WHERE DO I START?